MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 You could also implement something yourself and instead of storing the event payload inside the stream, you could store a location to another file system or database like a MongoDB uuid or an Amazon S3 bucket.

+It is also important to know there may be some potential data loss using base open-source Redis, because even with disk-backed caching, it does not happen atomically so if the Redis instance crashes, data from after the last backup may be lost.
+The services that I have listed above have solved this issue for some of the Redis data types, like Streams.

 ### Polling vs Block

 You might have noticed that we are polling directly in our application instead of using the [`BLOCK`](https://redis.io/commands/xread/) option for `XREAD`.
 To understand the why behind this, let's explore the alternatives and weight the tradeoffs.

 #### XREAD BLOCK With a Stream Per Account

 What if we did exactly what we are doing but used `BLOCK 60000` instead of `Process.sleep(1000)`?
-Well this seems good at first because we are only sending commands once every minute per socket connection instead of commands once per second per socket.
+Well this seems like a good idea at first because we are only sending commands once every minute per socket connection instead of commands once every second per socket.
 So we consume less resources and another benefit is that the `XREAD` command would return right away if a new message is added to the stream.

 This approach has one major problem though.
 Now we are only using one global Redis connection for our application so the first socket connection would block all other connections from doing `XREAD`s for 1 minute.
 So to scale this, we would need one Redis connection for every websocket connection in our application.
 This might be the best approach for you if you have a small user base, however, by default a single Redis node can only handle [10k connections by default](https://redis.io/docs/reference/clients/#maximum-concurrent-connected-clients) so you will have to scale Redis nodes if you have more than 10k users connected at once, resulting in a much more complicated architecture.